Yagouus/c-4pm/README.md

 ## Abstract

+The effective presentation of process models to non-expert users in a way that allows them to understand and query these models is a well-known research challenge.
+Conversational interfaces, with their low expertise requirements, offer a potential solution.
+While procedural models like Petri nets are not ideal for linguistic presentation, declarative models, specifically the Declare specification, provide a more suitable option.
+This paper introduces C-4PM, the first conversational interface for declarative process specifications.
+C-4PM facilitates tasks such as consistency, conformance, and model checking through a conversation-driven modular pipeline.
+The feasibility of the tool was assessed through a preliminary evaluation on a healthcare process.

 ## Installation

-### Basic requirements

 > **_NOTE:_**  Creating a virtual environment is highly recommended.
 For best compatibility this
 > should be done using Python 3.10 as `python3.10 -m venv ./venv`.
 If you don't have Python 3.10 installed,
 > you can do it (in MacOS) with `brew install python@3.10`

+### Basic requirements

-- Python version: 3.10
+- Python version: 3.10 (`brew install python@3.10)
-- Docker needs to be installed
+- Docker needs to be installed (`brew install docker`)
 - [Lydia](https://github.com/whitemech/lydia) needs to be installed and configured.
 To do so, we recommend the [Logaut guide](https://pypi.org/project/logaut/).
 - [NL2LTL]() is shipped within C-4PM (no need for separate installation)